hosua/chip8/README.md

 -c Compile Chip8 with make
 -d Delete all build files (including executable) with make clean -y Compile with compiledb script for YCM syntax completion/checking -k Force kill CHIP8
+-t Run test ROM
 -h This help menu
 ```

+You must compile the program with the ``-c`` flag first for it to work.

 If you run this script without arguments, it will let you select a game from the ``games`` directory and run the CHIP8 emulator.
-You must compile it with the ``-c`` flag first for it to work.

-**This is still a work in progress**
+It will also perform the selection if it detects a compiled copy of the CHIP8 in the directory

 If you cannot use the ``run.sh`` script for whatever reason, you can compile the program with ``make``,
 and then run it with ``./CHIP8 "games/IBM"``, to run the IBM test ROM for example.